And by adding just one more device, we may have the Complete Solution we have been waiting for

 Whether you love Amazon Fire TV, Roku, iOS, Apple TV, Android, Mac, Xbox One, or PC, Sling TV is pretty much everywhere!
 Here are some of the promotional offers we have seen pop up in the last few weeks:

-Sling TV and Amazon Team Up
+Sling and Apple Team Up

 Great Leap Forward?
 Yes